 Skógafoss is located on the Skógá River in the south of Iceland at the cliffs of the former coastline.
 The waterfall is 60 meters in height and is one of the biggest in the country with a width of 25 meters.
 There’s a campsite nearby the waterfall, and it’s possible to climb the cliff on the side and view the waterfall from above!

 Folk Mythology: The waterfall is also a set of the legend of ‘Þrasi Þórólfsson’s chest of gold’.
 The first Viking settler, Þrasi Þórólfsson, hid a treasure chest behind the waterfall, and later the chest was found by the successors.
 Interestingly, the successors could only retrieve a ring on the chest before the treasure disappeared again somehow.
-The ring is now displayed in a Museum.
+The ring was used for the church door at Skógar, and it is now displayed in a Museum.

 Visitors could get closed at the bottom of the waterfall, and a rainbow (or even double rainbows) could always be seen on a sunny day.

 Seljalandsfoss may be a little tough to pronounce. :P The waterfall is situated between Selfoss and Skógafoss, and it’s my favorite.
 The best time to view the waterfall would probably be sunset.
 The waterfall is 60 meters in height and a bit narrower than Skógafoss.
 I like it because visitors can walk behind the waterfall (but yeah, be prepared to get wet)!
 I still remember I was blown away, drenched all over, looking back at the amazing sunset through the waterfall at midnight (yes, the sunset is at midnight in summer); Flipping through the photos of Seljalandsfoss at home they are like a Chinese landscape painting with ink splattered all over the dramatic landscape…